MayowaLabinjo/Guessing-game/README.md

-This is my first real complete program really. guessing game any feedback is nice for improvment
+guessing game any feedback for improvment is welcomed